bentonam/fakeit/README.md

   - Babel +6 support now exists.
 We don't install any presets or plugins for you but if `.babelrc` or `babelConfig` exists in the `package.json` of your project then all the functions are transpiled.
   - Better error handling has been added so you know what went wrong and where it happened.
   - JS support has also been added so you are no longer required to use the command line to create fake data.
+  - Added support for seeds to allow repeatable data.